Saving up for a deposit on your first home doesn't have to be that difficult, if you know how.

 Gifted deposits can be used in conjunction with Help to Buy schemes and your own savings.

-Similarly, you could consider releasing equity from your house to raise the money, but make sure you seek advice from a qualified professional first.
+Or you could consider releasing equity from your house to raise the money, but make sure you seek advice from a qualified professional first.

 Overall, gifted deposits can take a huge weight off your shoulders and give you the chance you need to finally buy a house!